flash-world/flash-world-classic/README.md

-# flashworld games
+# flashworld classic
-epic game website.
+epic game website with old compatibility

 Tons of flash games and other stuff, Have fun!